e99 Online Shopping Mall

 Editorial Review

-This Very Short Introduction introduces the reader to the teachings of the Buddha and to the integration of Buddhism into daily life.
+This accessible volume covers both the teachings of the Buddha and the integration of Buddhism into daily life.
 What are the distinctive features of Buddhism?
-Who was the Buddha, and what are his teachings?
+What or who is the Buddha, and what are his teachings?
 How has Buddhist thought developed over the centuries, and how can contemporary dilemmas be faced from a Buddhist perspective?
-Words such as 'karma' and 'nirvana' have entered our vocabulary, but what do they mean?
-Damien Keown's book provides a lively, informative response to these frequently asked questions about Buddhism. ...
+Words such as "karma" and "nirvana" have entered our vocabulary, but what do they really mean?
+Keown has taught Buddhism at an introductory level for many years, and in this book he provides a lively, challenging response to these frequently asked questions. ...
 Read more

 5-0 out of 5 stars Brief Introduction to Buddhism